How to remove UniversalToolSearch adware and the ads it delivers?

 What is UniversalToolSearch?

 Adware delivers pop-ups, coupons, banners, surveys, full-page, and other intrusive ads.
-They severely diminish the browsing experience by limiting website visibility and browsing speed.
-Furthermore, these adverts are considered to be dangerous.
-They promote various misleading, untrustworthy, rogue, deceptive/scam, compromised, and malicious sites.
-Intrusive advertisements can also be triggered (by being clicked on) to execute scripts designed to download/install software (e.g., PUAs) without user permission.
+These significantly diminish the browsing experience by limiting website visibility and browsing speed.
+Furthermore, they are dangerous, since they promote various misleading, untrusted, rogue, deceptive/scam, compromised, and malicious sites.
+Intrusive advertisements can also be triggered (when clicked) to execute scripts designed to download/install software (e.g., PUAs) without users' permission.

 Name | UniversalToolSearch |